IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 ```

 {% hint style="warning" %}
-Be advised that the example above is merely an example of the syntax used to create an API endpoint and should **not** be run.
+The example above is merely shows the syntax used to create an API endpoint and should **not** be run.
 {% endhint %}

 ### Hello endpoint